-Crafting a brand identity that invites community through a shared love of Italian American classics, natural wine & gathering around the table to promote LA-based pop up Abbiocco Italian Foods
+Crafting a brand identity to promote LA-based pop up Abbiocco Italian Foods

 Project Summary

-He wanted to take the actual blood, sweat and tears he had poured into his two decade plus career and create a space that paid homage to his Italian American upbringing while taking advantage of the incredible product we have in California.
-I saw this as the perfect opportunity to leverage my passion for design and storytelling to help bring his vision to life—to open a restaurant and build a real community of people who shared a love for the “red sauce” foods they grew up on, but valued using the best possible product available, who loved natty wine because it’s delicious and it’s low intervention, and who believe that coming together over good food and good wine is one of the greatest gifts we have as humans.
+He wanted to take the literal blood, sweat and tears he had poured into his two decade plus career and create a space that paid homage to his Italian American upbringing while taking advantage of the incredible product we have in California.
+I saw this as the perfect opportunity to leverage my passion for design and storytelling to help bring his vision to life.

 The best selling point for aspiring restauranteurs is proof that you know what you’re doing.
-Abbiocco needed to start making food for people as quickly as possible, and in order to get people signed up for our pop ups, we needed a brand identity that connected with people.
+Abbiocco needed to feed people as quickly as possible, and pop ups are the best way to start making something, quickly.
+And in order to get people signed up for our pop ups we needed something “tangible” for people to connect with.
+For us that meant developing the story, identity and voice of our restaurant to communicate who we were, what we were doing, and give people a reason to participate.
 Although not currently running, the full scope of this project included branding, posters, social media content, a website and a business proposal to attract potential investors.
 I stretched my business and creative limits for this project, and I hope that one day we’ll be inviting people into our brick and mortar restaurant.

 My Role